Memory Bear AI A Breakthrough from Memory to Cognition Toward Artificial General Intelligence: Technical Innovations

 \paragraph{Base-Level Activation (BLA).} Derived from the foundational ACT-R theory, this formulation estimates the steady-state activation of a memory item after multiple retrievals:

 where $t_k$ denotes the time interval since the $k$-th retrieval, and $d$ is the decay parameter (typically 0.3--0.7).
-This equation reflects the cognitive rule that ``the more frequent and more recent a memory is, the stronger it becomes.''
+This formulation captures a core cognitive principle: ``the more frequent and more recent a memory is, the stronger it becomes.''